iambumblehead/scroungejs/README.md

  8. **Specify an Output Directory**

- If it does not exist, the output path is created.
+ If a specified output directory does not exist it is created.

  ```bash
  $ node ./scrounge.js -i ./getStarted --isConcatenated=true \